GaloisInc/sat2015-crypto/slides/talk.md

     * Where *linear* here means made up entirely of XOR operations
 * Any time the encryption function agrees with a linear function too often, this can ease cryptanalysis
-* #SAT can be used to count how often it behaves linearly
+* Can use #SAT to count how often it behaves linearly

 # Differential Cryptanalysis